Izabela-L/PR21IL/README.md

 This next plot shows the difference between mean values for each audio feature.
 The biggest difference is found in instrumentalness and valence, while our loudness values are the most similar.

+In order to see how varied the two data sets are in terms of audio features, I decided to use standard deviation.
+I computed the mean of standard deviation values for each of the music attributes.

 ![alt text](varietyoffeaturescomp.jpg)

 STD mean of audio features from my library 0.21
 STD mean of audio features from a random library 0.19

-The results could indicate that the features found in my data set are more diverse than the aduio attributes found in the data set for the random user, but only slightly.
+The results could indicate that the features found in my data set are more diverse than the audio attributes found in the data set for the random user, but only slightly.
 From this, we could conclude that my music taste is more diverse in comparison, however it could also just mean that some tracks simply have much higher values of specific features which skews the results.

 ![alt text](standarddev.jpg)